Coronavirus (COVID-19) Preparedness Information Learn More

 - Patients in the Emergency Department and inpatient units are screened based on their recent travel history.

 - Personal protective equipment is available, including face masks and eye protection, for example.

 - Hand hygiene products are easily accessible throughout the facility.

 Importantly, all of the above are standard operating protocols that are in place year-round to help ensure the health and well-being of everyone who enters our hospital.

 Additionally, beginning Tuesday, March 17th, the Valley View Medical Center Main Campus will be limiting entrance for visitors.

 All external entrance doors to VVMC will be closed to entry; instead, all visitors are asked to enter the main entrance only.
+Zero visitors are allowed at this time, circumstances may allow for specific exceptions.
 Visiting hours will remain as is.
 Each visitor will need to answer the four-question Department of Health questionnaire every time they want to enter VVMC.
-Only one visitor per patient at a time will be allowed, if they are over the age of 16 and confirmed “NO” responses to all four questions on the questionnaire.

 The Gift Shop, run by the Valley View Auxiliary, will be closed until further notice.
 The Café will also be closed to the public.
 Both of these measures are to limit the possibility of exposure to a vulnerable population.